Microsoft/azure-docs.pl-pl/articles/defender-for-iot/references-work-with-defender-for-iot-cli-commands.md

 ### <a name="components"></a>Składniki

-Zostanie wyświetlony monit o podanie następujących danych:
+Zostanie wyświetlony monit o podanie następujących pytań:

 >`In which component do you wish to apply this capture filter?`